goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Why MM Guarantees Improvement**

-**Key insight**: If M is a lower bound that never crosses η, then maximizing M must improve η.
+If M is a lower bound that never crosses η, then maximizing M must improve η.

 **Proof sketch**: